SamP722/SQL-Final-Project/starting_with_questions.md

 Answer:

-The data shows that only the USA was the only
+The data shows that the USA had the highest level of transactions placed.

 **Question 2: What is the average number of products ordered from visitors in each city and country?**